Xhosa people: Ukuyalwa

-To solidify their unity the family of the bride will head to the groom's household where the elders will address her with regards to how to carry herself and dress appropriately at her newly found household, this is called Ukuyalwa.
+To solidify their unity the family of the bride will head to the groom's household where the elders will address her with regard to how to carry herself and dress appropriately at her newly found household, this is called Ukuyalwa.
 Furthermore, a new name will also be given to her by the women of the groom's family and this name signifies the bond of the two families.

 Xhosa burial practices

 Burial practices and customs include a specific sequence of events and rituals which need to be performed in order to regard a funeral as dignified.
 Once the family has been notified that a member has died, the extended family comes together in preparation for the burial of the deceased.

 The "umkhapho" (to accompany) ritual is performed in order to accompany the spirit of the deceased to the land of the ancestors.
 The local male clan leader or his proxy is the one who facilitates the process.
 The purpose of umkhapho is to keep the bonds between the deceased person and the bereaved alive so that the deceased may be able to return later and communicate as an ancestor.

 During this ritual, an animal such as a goat is slaughtered.
 A larger animal like a cow may also be slaughtered for an important person like a head of the family whilst a goat without a blemish may be slaughtered for others.

 Further customs include the emptying the main bedroom of the bereaving family, known as 'indlu enkulu'.
 This room is where most of the last respects will be paid by family and friends.
 The emptying of the room is done in order to create space for extended family members to be able to mourn in the main room.
 The first family members and/or neighbours to arrive arrange the main bedroom to accommodate this seating arrangement by placing a traditional grass mat (ukhukho) or mattress on the floor.

 Mourners do not require an invitation to attend a funeral and everyone who can and would like to attend is welcome.
 This means that the bereaved family has to cater for an unknown number of mourners.
 Traditionally, mourners were fed with 'inkobe', which is boiled dried corn and water, and the corn was taken from the family food reserves as well as donated by family members and neighbours.
 In the 21st century, it is regarded as taboo to feed mourners with 'inkobe' and, as a result of shame, funeral catering has become a lucrative business for the industry during burial events.